WWI Centenary Preparations by Commonwealth War Grave Commission

 More details about the preparations can be read in a story entitled “War Graves commission face major WWI challenge” from December 28, 2013 issue of The Scotsman.

-Thanks to Chris Paton at The British GENES Blog (Genealogy News & EventS) for brining both these items to my attention.
+Thanks to Chris Paton at The British GENES Blog (Genealogy News & EventS) for bringing both these items to my attention.